Sproutify-ai/sproutify-emba/README.md

 # 🌱 Sproutify 🌱

-Welcome to Sproutify, a Python project.
+Welcome to Sproutify, a Python AI project.

 ## 🚀 Getting Started